ovrmrw/shuttle-store-sample/README.md

 Page5 is a sample of a bit of complex form.
 The Component source-code is very simple (in my opinion).

+Page6 is a sample for HTTP requests.
+A data you've got once will be cached on Store, so if you request the same data next time, Store will return the cached data for avoiding unnecessary HTTP requests.

 ---

 ### Setup